 Bottom line?
 Don’t choose a major because you think it will get you accepted to medical school.
 Choose a major in a subject in which you are really interested.
 You will do better and have a more enjoyable time throughout college.

-Take Advantage of Your Pre-Med Advisor
+Seek Guidance From Your Pre-Med Advisor

 Your pre-med advisor is instrumental in helping you decide if medical school is right for you and assessing your chances for admission.
-In addition, he or she will be particularly helpful in guiding you to the schools whose curricula and student profiles best match your qualifications and interests.
+In addition, they will be particularly helpful in guiding you to the schools whose curricula and student profiles best match your qualifications and interests.
 Finally, your pre-med advisor will have specific data about medical school requirements, how students from your school fared in the admissions process, and where students with similar academic backgrounds and MCAT scores were accepted.

-Letters of Recommendation
+Letters of Recommendation for Medical School Applications

 Medical school admissions committees select applicants who have demonstrated intelligence, maturity, integrity, and a dedication to the ideal of service to society.
 One way they assess your nonacademic qualities is to look at how you have lived your life prior to completing your medical school application.
 To this end, you have an opportunity to submit a description of up to fifteen activities, club memberships, leadership roles, honors, awards, and jobs within the AMCAS Primary Application.
-Furthermore, many committees will ask you to submit a more comprehensive list of the extracurricular activities with which you have been involved.
+Furthermore, many committees will ask you to submit a more comprehensive list of the extracurricular activities you have been involved in.

 While not all admissions committees consider them in the application process, many value the nature and depth of your extracurricular activities as significant factors in your admissibility to medical school.